Lying Aversion and Vague Communication: An Experimental Study: Experimental Design and Procedure

-We recruited 176 student subjects from the subject pool of the Missouri Social Science Experimental Laboratory (MISSEL) at Washington University in St. Louis.
-For recruitment and experiment management, we used the ORSEE system \autocite{Greiner2015}.
-Students were invited to participate in a virtual Zoom meeting where the experimenter read the instructions and provided a link to the main experiment web page.
+We recruited 231 student subjects from the subject pool of the Missouri Social Science Experimental Laboratory (MISSEL) at Washington University in St. Louis.
+An experiment session is composed of instructions, a preliminary quiz, and two choice task stages.
+Subjects are invited through the MISSEL's ORSEE system \autocite{Greiner2015} and, once registered, they receive a link to a Zoom meeting.
+Upon joining the Zoom room, the experimenter reads the instructions and conducts a preliminary quiz to ensure subjects comprehend the procedures.
+Subjects are allowed to participate in the main experiment only after successfully passing the quiz, with a maximum of three attempts.
+The experimenter then shares the main experiment website link via Zoom's chat window.
 The main experiment was implemented using the Qualtrics online survey platform.

+In anonymous sessions, both the experimenter and subjects keep their videos off, and attendance is not explicitly recorded.
+To maintain anonymity, subjects use a screen name, which the experimenter clarifies is for data analysis purposes only and cannot be linked to their identity.
+In non-anonymous sessions, the experimenter and subjects have their videos on, and attendance is documented using the experiment roster.

+For anonymous sessions, the experimenter bulk-purchases Amazon gift cards corresponding to each screen name's earnings.
+They share a list of gift codes and associated screen names with a third party (a staff member at Washington University in St. Louis), deliberately omitting the monetary values connected to each code.
+This process ensures anonymity, as the experimenter can map between responses and screen names but not between screen names and true identities.
+The third party can only map between true identities and screen names, not between true identities and their corresponding responses.
+In non-anonymous sessions, subjects submit their email address and taxpayer information to receive the Amazon gift card directly from the experimenter.

-We conducted 18 sessions and each session lasted for approximately 30 minutes, including the instructions read during Zoom meetings, a screening quiz to make sure that subjects understood the experimental procedures, and two stages of the main experiment task via Qualtrics. \footnote{The first 11 sessions were conducted from August 2020 to October 2020, while the remainder were conducted in September 2022.
-The results of a logit regression show no significant differences in the probability of lying between the two groups of sessions.} In all cases, subjects received a \$2 show-up fee, so the total amount they could earn ranged from \$2 to \$12, with an average total fee, including the show-up fee, of \$9.84.
+We conducted 24 sessions and each session lasted for approximately 30 minutes, including the instructions read during Zoom meetings, a screening quiz to make sure that subjects understood the experimental procedures, and two stages of the main experiment task via Qualtrics. \footnote{Initially, we conducted two types of sessions: Non-Anonymous sessions where the true observation was not observable and Anonymous sessions where the true observation was observable.
+The first 11 sessions were held between August and October 2020, and seven sessions were conducted in September 2022.
+The results of a logit regression analysis revealed no significant differences in the probability of lying between these two groups of sessions.
+In April 2023, we conducted additional Anonymous sessions where the true observation was not observable. } In all cases, subjects received a \$2 show-up fee, so the total amount they could earn ranged from \$2 to \$12, with an average total fee, including the show-up fee, of \$9.96.
 No subject participated in more than one session.
-See Appendix D for our experimental instructions and procedural details.
+See Appendix C for our experimental instructions.